lukejharmon/lukejharmon.github.io/pubs.md

 ### Papers

+## 2015

+- Des Roches, S., L. J. Harmon. and E. B. Rosenblum.
+In press.
+Colonization of a novel depauperate habitat leads to trophic niche shifts in three desert lizard species.
+Oikos.

 - Hagey, T. J., N. Cole, D. Davidson, A. Henricks, L. L. Harmon, and L. J. Harmon.
 In press.
 Temporal Variation in Structural Microhabitat Use of Phelsuma Geckos in Mauritius.
-J Herp.
+Journal of Herpetology.

 - Pennell, M. W., R. G. FitzJohn, W. K. Cornwell, and L. J. Harmon.
 In press.
 Model adequacy and the macroevolution of angiosperm functional traits.
 American Naturalist.